johannesloetzsch/searchwing-bilderkennung/Readme.md

 ### ToDo

 - The validation does only run the detection.
-There should be code which can read an annotation and compare the detection results vs. ground truth
+There should be code which can read an annotation and compare the detection results vs. ground truth.
 - The detection currently uses opencv detectMultiscale and it takes about 1.5 seconds on my MacBook.
-We do not need to identfy the location of the boats but just the wether there is plain water or not.
+We do not need to identfy the location of the boats but just the if there is plain water or not.
 There should be room to make this faster.
 - Annotation is not complete...
 - The images from Bodensee are not included yet.